 Where the local authority is the employer, its safety committee should regularly review the statistical reports (not naming individuals) and examine and respond to any patterns of violence.
-Where the employer is the school, academy trust or college governing body/board, the same review process should be undertaken by the governing body or school/academy/college safety committee.
+Where the employer is an independent school trust or college governing body/board, the same review process should be undertaken by the governing body or school/college safety committee.
 Therefore, it is important that members report all such incidents.

-All cases of criminal violence must also be reported by the school/academy/college to the police.
-If the school/academy/college is reluctant to do this, the NASUWT Representative should seek advice from the NASUWT Local Association Secretary or Regional Centre.
+All cases of criminal violence must also be reported by the school/college to the police.
+If the school/college is reluctant to do this, the NASUWT Representative should seek advice from the NASUWT Local Association Secretary or NASUWT Cymru.